 - Cut Lube or beeswax – optional or not, depending on who you ask.
 Many people swear by it, but I typically prefer to saw without it.
 The lubricant is meant to keep the blade moving easily across the metal, but sometimes it gunks up the shavings and clogs the blade, so use it sparingly at first.

 Adhere your design to sheet metal with rubber cement and let dry.

 Insert saw blade into saw frame with the teeth pointing out (away from frame) and down (towards floor).
 Make sure you have the blade in there good and tight – a loose blade very quickly becomes a broken blade!
 Tension is key.
-(See post about Knew Concepts frames and tensioning.)
+(If you haven’t used a jeweler’s saw before, see post about Knew Concepts frames and tensioning.)